Ground Boom Sprayers

 The extended-range flat-fan nozzle has been the standard for boom pesticide application.
 Variations of this design are available from several manufacturers.
 The design is available in a wide range of flow rates and fan angles to fit many application needs.
 A nozzle with an 80° discharge angle produces a larger spray droplet than a 110° angle nozzle at the same flow rate and pressure.
-Spray quality is directly dependent upon the nozzle orifice size and boom pressure.
+The spray quality is directly dependent upon the nozzle orifice size and boom pressure.
 Larger orifices and lower pressures produce coarser droplets that reduce drift potential, while higher pressures, above 30 psi, produce finer droplets that may be more susceptible to drift.
 These nozzles produce a uniform spray pattern when patterns are overlapped 30 to 50% and when operated at 15 to 60 psi.

 A pre-orifice nozzle reduces the internal operating pressure in the nozzle, producing a larger spray droplet than a standard flat-fan nozzle at the same operating pressure.
 The pre-orifice design contains a metering orifice (pre-orifice) that restricts the amount of liquid entering the nozzle.
 This is what drops the pressure within the nozzle.

 Pre-orifice nozzles are available in 80° and 110° discharge angles with a general pressure range from 30 to 90 psi.
 Pressure should not drop below 30 psi, due to the internal pressure drop in the nozzle.
 Pre-orifice nozzles can reduce drift by 50% over extended-range flat-fan nozzles.